Unlike 'regular' sex, orgasm is not the goal of tantric sex.

 So, what does this all mean?
 The first step in moving away from the addictive, draining cycle of peak orgasms is to get out of the ‘hangover’.
 Research and experience have shown that, although our dopamine levels spike and then drop off after a peak orgasm, they do then begin to rise and re-stabilise after circa 17 days.
 So, the challenge is to go for 21 days without a peak orgasm.
-For me, personally, the first time I tried this I realised that I probably hadn’t EVER (since the age of 14 or so) gone for more than 3 days without a peak orgasm.
-Let’s compare that to something that is more easily recognised as ‘addictive’ – that’s like spending almost 30 years of my life without going for more than 3 days without heroin…
+For me, personally, the first time I tried this I realised that I probably hadn’t EVER (since the age of 14 or so) gone for more than about 3 days without a peak orgasm.
+Let’s compare that to something that is more easily recognised as ‘addictive’ – that’s like spending almost 30 years of my life drinking alcohol basically every single day.

 I ask my clients to check out the 21 Day Challenge website before their first session with me and to try and begin the process of getting out of peak orgasm addiction and allowing their energy to stabilise.
 Give it a go today, and book your massage for day 6-7.